BODMAS, BOMDAS, PEMDAS

 The answer is at the end of the blog.

 Our Letters and Numbers app uses BODMAS.
-You are given a target number and asked to arrive at the answer by using a set of numbers and operators and brackets.
-Below is an example.
+Your challenge is to arrive at the target answer provided by using a set of numbers and operators and brackets.

 You can download the app for free and practice using BODMAS in free mode.